-The Management Company's assessment of liquidity risks within the Target Fund includes (but is not limited to) consideration of the investment strategy, the dealing frequency, the underlying assets' liquidity (and their valuation) and shareholder base.
+The Management Company's assessment of liquidity risks of the Target Fund includes (but is not limited to) consideration of the investment strategy, the dealing frequency, the underlying assets' liquidity (and their valuation) and shareholder base.

-A detailed description of the liquidity risks is further described in "Risks of the Target Fund" below.
+A detailed description of the liquidity risks is further described in the section "Risks on the Target Fund" below.

-The Directors, or the Management Company, as appropriate, may also make use, among others, of the following to manage liquidity risk:
+The board of directors of the Company, or the Management Company, as appropriate, may also make use, among others, of the following to manage liquidity risk:

-- (A) The Directors may declare that the redemption of part or all Shares in excess of 10% for which a redemption or switch has been requested will be deferred until the next Dealing Day and will be valued at the net asset value per Share prevailing on that Dealing Day. - (B) The Company may suspend the calculation of the net asset value per Share of any Share Class in the Target Fund and the issue and redemption of any Shares in the Target Fund, as well as the right to switch Shares of the Target Fund into Shares of a different Share Class of the Target Fund or into any Share Class of any other sub-Fund.
+- (A) As further described in section "Suspensions of Calculation of Net Asset Value of the Target Fund", the directors of the Company may declare that the redemption of part or all shares in excess of 10% for which a redemption or switch has been requested will be deferred until the next dealing day and will be valued at the net asset value per share prevailing on that dealing day. - (B) The Company may suspend the calculation of the net asset value per share of any share class in the Target Fund and the issue and redemption of any shares in the Target Fund, as well as the right to switch shares in the Target Fund to shares of a different share class of the Target Fund.

-7. Miscellaneous
+Miscellaneous

-- (A) The Company may not make loans to other persons or act as a guarantor on behalf of third parties provided that for the purpose of this restriction the making of bank deposits and the acquisition of such securities referred to in paragraphs 1(A)(1), (2), (3) and (4) or of ancillary liquid assets shall not be deemed to be the making of a loan and that the Company shall not be prevented from acquiring such securities above which are not fully paid.
-The Company need not comply with the investment limit percentages when exercising subscription rights attached to securities which form part of its assets.
-The Management Company, the Investment Manager, the Distributors, Depositary and any authorised agents or their associates may have dealings in the assets of the Company provided that any such transactions are effected on normal commercial terms negotiated at arm's length and provided that each such transaction complies with any of the following: - (1) a certified valuation of such transaction is provided by a person approved by the Directors as independent and competent; - (2) the transaction has been executed on best terms, on and under the rules of an organised investment exchange; or - (3) where neither (1) or (2) is practical; - (4) where the Directors are satisfied that the transaction has been executed on normal commercial terms negotiated at arm's length. - (B) At least 25% or more than 50% of the net asset value of the Target Fund shall be continuously invested in equity participations pursuant to German tax requirements.
+- A) The Target Fund may not make loans to other persons or act as a guarantor on behalf of third parties provided that for the purpose of this restriction the making of bank deposits and the acquisition of such securities referred to in paragraphs 1(A)(1), (2), (3) and (4) or of ancillary liquid assets shall not be deemed to be the making of a loan and that the Target Fund shall not be prevented from acquiring such securities above which are not fully paid.
+The Target Fund need not comply with the investment limit percentages when exercising subscription rights attached to securities which form part of its assets.
+The Management Company, the Investment Manager, the Distributors, Depositary and any authorised agents or their associates may have dealings in the assets of the Target Fund provided that any such transactions are effected on normal commercial terms negotiated at arm's length and provided that each such transaction complies with any of the following: - 1) a certified valuation of such transaction is provided by a person approved by the directors of the Company as independent and competent; - 2) the transaction has been executed on best terms, on and under the rules of an organised investment exchange; or - 3) where neither (1) or (2) is practical; - 4) where the directors of the Company are satisfied that the transaction has been executed on normal commercial terms negotiated at arm's length.